Logical Design Works: Games

+California Dreams

 California Dreams was a publishing label used by Logical Design Works between 1987 and 1991.
 All of its games were developed by its Polish in-house studio P.Z.Karen whose job was to create Polish designed games aimed at American market.
 It contributed to the development of computer games in the late 1980s with titles such as Blockout, Street Rod, and Street Rod 2.